Deepening End of Life Care at Home

 High quality palliative and end of life care is essential in aged care.
 It means honouring each person's choices, values and dignity during this sacred time, while also supporting those who love and care for them.

-Senior Care Worker model, further strengthening the way we work alongside our customers, families and staff, and offering clear guidance and gentle support at every stage of the end of life journey.
+This is why our participation in the ELDAC project is so important to us.
+It builds on the care we provide through our Senior Care Worker model, further strengthening the way we work alongside our customers, families and staff, and offering clear guidance and gentle support at every stage of the end of life journey.

 What is the ELDAC Linkages Program?

-Being selected to take part in ELDAC means our team has access to expert guidance, practical tools, and ongoing mentoring.
+Being selected to take part in ELDAC program means our team has access to expert guidance, practical tools, and ongoing mentoring.

 This support is helping us improve how we walk alongside people as they plan for end of life, and how we care for them and their families during the final stages of life at home.